About Artist Brushes for Wet-on-Wet Painting

 There are some good inexpensive brushes available in stores and soft nylon brushes can be useful.

 Artist Brushes for Wet-on-wet Landscape Painting.

-Which brushes for oil or acrylic painting?
-Where to buy? art brushes.
+Which brushes to buy for oil or acrylic painting?, and where to buy the brushes?

 I realize my lessons are enjoyed all round the world and some painters cannot afford expensive artist brushes.

 My thoughts on brushes come from my experience as a professional landscape painter.

 Be aware that some nylon bristles or plastic brush handles will dissolve when cleaned in turpentine.

 Different people have different habits with their artists brushes.

 I am so messy and lazy when it comes to cleaning brushes that for me to buy expensive brushes would soon find me financially embarrassed.